APLMOOC/APLMOOC/docs/course/ch4/read.md

               5 ?
 52
         38 47 28 43 41

-              ⍝ Dealing 5 random numbers without repetition from 1 and 52
+              ⍝ Dealing 5 random numbers without repetition from 1 to 52
         ```

 ---